 Here are two sites/apps that make it possible:

 Falling into the same category, you can also make good money by renting out your wedding dress.
-Obviously, there are a lot of brides looking to save money on a wedding dress, and renting one is a great way to do it.
+There are a lot of brides looking to save money on a wedding dress, and renting one is a great way to do it.
 If you’re not overly sentimental about your own wedding dress, this could be a great option.

 23. Baby Gear